jessepav/lacygoill-wiki-backup/python/Glossary.md

 Iterable returned from `dict.keys()`, `dict.values()`, or `dict.items()`.

 It's not a simple  list.
-A list could not be updated  dynamically when an entry in the dictionary is added, removed, or changed.
+A list would not be updated  dynamically when an entry in the dictionary is added, removed, or changed.
 A view is updated.
 To force the dictionary view to become a full list use `list(dictview)`.